harness/developer-hub/release-notes/platform.md

 ## March 2024

-### Version 1.28.9<!--  March 11, 2024 -->
+### Version 1.28.10<!--  March 12, 2024 -->

 #### New features and enhancements

 - You can now add multiple emails to User Group notifications.
 This support allows you to include Harness Users or add emails separated by commas.
 (PL-46480)

-- The UI has been updated to include an HEC (HTTP Event Collector) Auth Token option in the Splunk Connector, allowing users to select HEC type authentication.
+- The UI has been updated to include an HTTP Event Collector (HEC) Auth Token option in the Splunk Connector, allowing users to select HEC-type authentication.
 (PL-46977)

-- Upgraded org.eclipse.jetty.* from v9.4.53.v20231009 to 9.4.54.v20240208.
+- Upgraded `org.eclipse.jetty.*` from v9.4.53.v20231009 to 9.4.54.v20240208.
 (PL-47854)

-- The delegate list page now shows the latest delegate version beside the New Delegate button.
+- The delegate list page now shows the latest delegate version beside the **New Delegate** button.
 This will help you compare your delegate version with the latest supported delegate version.
 (PL-47049)

    This item is available with Harness Platform version 1.28.9 and does not require a new delegate version.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

-- In the recent update to ng-manager version 1.28.0, we have implemented enhancements to the validation mechanism for secret identifiers.
-With the introduction of the EntityValidator annotation and the EntityValidator class, we now provide more flexibility and precision in validating secret identifiers, particularly regarding the use of hyphens.
+- In the recent update to `ng-manager` version 1.28.0, we have implemented enhancements to the validation mechanism for secret identifiers.
+With the introduction of the `EntityValidator` annotation and the `EntityValidator` class, we now provide more flexibility and precision in validating secret identifiers, particularly regarding the use of hyphens.
 (PL-46959)

    Here's a breakdown of the changes:

-   - Introduction of EntityValidator Annotation and Class: We have introduced the EntityValidator annotation along with the EntityValidator class.
+   - We have introduced the `EntityValidator` annotation and class.

    - While previously disallowed, secret identifiers can now contain hyphens.
 However, there are specific rules governing their usage:

-   Hyphen Placement: Hyphens are now permitted anywhere in the secret identifier, including at the end of the string.
+      - Hyphen placement: Hyphens are now permitted anywhere in the secret identifier, including at the end of the string.
 The updated validation allows for multiple occurrences of hyphens within the secret identifier.

-   Restriction on Starting with a Hyphen: Secret identifiers cannot start with a hyphen, following best practices.
+      - Restriction on starting with a hyphen: Secret identifiers cannot start with a hyphen, following best practices.

 #### Fixed issues

-- Customers were unable to view delegate logs due to the system not automatically switching to app.harness.io as the remote logging service when GCP is blocked by a firewall.
+- Delegate logs were unavailable due to the system not automatically switching to app.harness.io as the remote logging service when GCP was blocked by a firewall.
 (PL-46958, ZD-57844)

-   The issue is fixed regarding the auto-switching mechanism for the remote logging destination, ensuring accessibility to delegate logs when GCP is blocked by a firewall.
+   The auto-switching mechanism for the remote logging destination is fixed, ensuring accessibility to delegate logs when GCP is blocked by a firewall.

    This item is available with Harness Platform version 1.28.9 and does not require a new delegate version.
 For information about Harness Delegate features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).